bharry29/homelab-media-stack/.github/ISSUE_TEMPLATE/PULL_REQUEST_TEMPLATE.md

 ---

 **Thank you for contributing to the Homelab Media Stack!
-Your efforts help make this project better for everyone. 🎉**
+Your efforts help make this project better for everyone.**

 *💡 Remember: High-quality PRs with complete descriptions and testing get reviewed and merged faster!*